BRITISH TEST EXPERIMENTAL WEAPONS FOR POTENTIAL

 Mulberry Harbor, Omaha Beach, June 1944Destroyed Mulberry Harbor, Omaha Beach, late June 1944

 Left: Mulberry “A” pontoon causeway with supply truck.
-The DMWD played an instrumental role in developing parts of the two artificial Mulberry harbors used in the D‑Day landings.
+The DMWD played an instrumental role in developing parts of the 2 artificial Mulberry harbors used in the D‑Day landings.
 By June 9, 1944, just 3 days after D‑Day, Mulberry “A” and “B” harbors were constructed at Omaha and Gold beaches, the American and British invasion beaches, respectively.

 Right: Wrecked Mulberry “A” pontoon causeway, the result of a huge three‑day gale on June 19–22, 1944.
 The gale, the worst in 40 years, destroyed the Mulberry harbor at Omaha Beach before the whole of the breakwater had been laid, leaving only the British harbor at Gold Beach still intact.
 Mulberry “B” came to be known as Port Winston, named after British Prime Minister Winston Churchill.
 Port Winston saw heavy use for 8 months—despite being designed to last only 3 months.
 In the 10 months after D‑Day, it was used to land 4 million tons of supplies (its initial raison d’être), over 2.5 million men, and 500,000 vehicles, providing much-needed reinforcements in France.
 The captured Belgian port of Antwerp eliminated the need to maintain Port Winston.